kameshsampath/drag-stack/README.md

-# DroneArgoGitea(DAG) Stack
+# Drone Argo CD Gitea(DAG) Stack

-A small demo and setup to demonstrate on how to setup [Drone](https://drone.io) with [kind](https://kind.sigs.k8s.io/) as your local Kubernetes Cluster.
+A demo to demonstrate on how to setup [Drone](https://drone.io), [Argo CD](https://argo-cd.readthedocs.io/) and [Gitea](https://gitea.io/) with [kind](https://kind.sigs.k8s.io/) as your local Kubernetes Cluster.

-For complete walk through and explanation checkout my [blog](https://kubesimplify.com/yours-kindly-drone)
+This demo also shows how to use the Argo CD [declarative setup](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/) to setup [Drone](https://drone.io) with Drone Kubernetes runner.

 ## Required tools